derision-test/go-mockgen/README.md

 }
 ```

+Note that this "panic by default" behavior is given automatically when using the `NewStrictMockCache` constructor, also automatically generated for all mocks.

 ### Assertions

 Mocks track their invocations and can be retrieved via the `History` method.
 Structs are generated for each method type containing fields for each argument and result type.
 Raw assertions can be performed on these values.